IITDBGroup/gprom/readme.md

 # Usage #

-To use **gprom**, the interactive shell of GProM, you will need a working Oracle database (currently the only fully supported backend).
+To use **gprom**, the interactive shell of GProM, you will need to have one of the supported backend databases installed.
+For casual use cases, you can stick to SQLite.
+However, to fully exploit the features of GProM, you should use Oracle.
 When starting gprom, you have to specify connection parameters to the database.
-For example:
+For example, using one of the convenience wrapper scripts that ship with GProM, you can connected to a test SQLite database included in the repository by running the following command in the main source folder after installation:

 ```
-gprom -host 1.1.1.1 -user usr -passwd mypass -port 1521 -db orcl
+./scripts/gprom-sqlite.sh -db ./examples/test.db
 ```

-will start the shell connecting to an Oracle server with IP `1.1.1.1` and SID `orcl` listening at port `1521` using user name `usr` and password `mypass`.
+will start the shell connecting to an SQLite database `./examples/test.db`.
 If GProM is able to connect to the database, then this will spawn a shell like this:

 ```
 GProM Commandline Client
 Please input a SQL command, '\q' to exit the program, or '\h' for help
 ======================================================================

-Oracle SQL - Oracle:usr@1.1.1.1$
+Oracle SQL - SQLite:./examples/test.db$
 ```

-In this shell you can enter SQL and utility commands and the shell will show you query results (just like your favorite DB shell).
+In this shell you can enter SQL and utility commands.
+The shell in turn will show you query results (just like your favorite DB shell).
 However, the main use of GProM is on-demand capture of provenance for database operations.
 You can access this functionality through several new SQL language constructs supported by GProM.
 Importantly, these language constructs behave like queries and, thus, can be used as part of more complex queries.
 Assume you have a table `R(A,B)`, let us ask our first provenance query.

 ```
-Oracle SQL - Oracle:usr@1.1.1.1$ SELECT * FROM r;
+Oracle SQL - SQLite:./examples/test.db$ SELECT * FROM R;
 A|B|
 ----------------------------------------
 1|1|
 2|3|

-Oracle SQL - Oracle:usr@1.1.1.1$ PROVENANCE OF (SELECT a FROM r);
+Oracle SQL - SQLite:./examples/test.db$ PROVENANCE OF (SELECT A FROM r);

 A|PROV_R_A|PROV_R_B|
 ----------------------------------------